iotbzh/DEPRECATED_xds-docs/docs/part-1/3_install-sdks.md

 `sdkRootDir` setting (see `xds-server` configuration chapter for more details).

-For now, you can only install SDK using a bash script but in a near future you will be able to do that using XDS Dashboard.
+For now, you can only install SDK using a bash script but in a near future you will be able to manage SDKs using XDS Dashboard.

 So to install a SDK, use provided `install-agl-sdks` script: